isabella232/journeys.en/help/using/usecase/building-the-journey.md

     ![](../assets/journeyuc2_30.png)

-1. Click the **Add a path** button and create a second path for customers who have not been contacted in the last 24 hours and are not a loyalty member.
+1. Click the **[!UICONTROL Add a path]** button and create a second path for customers who have not been contacted in the last 24 hours and are not a loyalty member.
 Name the path "Not loyalty member".
 The syntax of the expression is:

     ```
     count(#{ExperiencePlatformDataSource.MarltonExperience.experienceevent.all(